dreamnite/devops/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">The Devops skill check</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/dreamnite/devops" property="cc:attributionName" rel="cc:attributionURL">Jean-Paul Robinson</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/dreamnite/devops" rel="dct:source">https://github.com/dreamnite/devops</a>.

 ## Introduction
 This test is designed to check basic devops related skills.
 It is designed to assess basic understanding of a devops workflow, version control, and Chef.
-Ideal usage is for personal development or as a skill assessment for potential candidates
+Ideal usage is for personal development or as a skill assessment for potential candidates.

 It does assume a basic familiarity with the basic terms, and operation of an apache web server.